 - If you make it funny, we might wear it.

 - Matt Baehr suggested “using the threadless.com model on a booth giveaway t-shirt.
 Have members/clients submit designs.
 Generate word of mouth that way.”

 One of my favorite swag gifts ever was a fleece top from a conference host – best to save that for your VIP clients and prospects.

 Matt Baehr’s old association gave out “posters of art masterpieces that were redone to incorporate modern AV (think Whistler’s mother with an iPad).
 Those posters are still talked about and are in many members’ lobbies.”
 They used to sell them but after a few years started giving the remaining inventory away.
 How cool is that?

 Ray reminded us that sometimes “an experience counts as a giveaway too.
 Chair massages get people to stop and relax,” or hand “facials.”
-At the ASAE Annual Meeting, the St. Louis Build a Bear booth was a huge hit, combining an experience with a giveaway.
+At ASAE’s Annual Meetings, the St. Louis Build a Bear booth is always a huge hit, combining an experience with a giveaway.
 An experience/giveaway also happens at CalSAE’s Seasonal Spectacular every December.
 Marriott takes orders on site for personalized clay Christmas tree ornaments.
 It’s wildly popular and their booth is always crowded with attendees watching their ornament being made.